JohnPs1na/Captcha-Breaker/README.md

 # Captcha-Breaker
-Neural Network that breaks captchas
+A Neural Network that breaks captchas